Michael Weimer

 Michael R. Weimer (born c.
-1971) is a United States Army soldier who has served as Sergeant Major of the Army since August 4, 2023.
+1971) is an American soldier who has served as Sergeant Major of the Army since August 4, 2023.
 He previously served as the command sergeant major at the United States Army Special Operations Command.

 Education

 Weimer is a graduate of Norwich University, where he was awarded a bachelor's degree in strategic studies and defense analysis.

 Military career

 Weimer is sworn in as the 17th sergeant major of the Army by General James C. McConville on August 4, 2023.

-Weimer joined the United States Army in 1993, and earned his green beret in 1996.
-He served as a Special Forces weapons sergeant.
+Weimer enlisted in the United States Army in 1993, completed Special Forces Assessment and Selection in 1994, and earned his green beret in 1996 as a Special Forces weapons sergeant.
 He has served with the 7th Special Forces Group.
-During his 19 years under United States Army Special Operations Command (USASOC), he served as a Delta Force operator and as USASOC’s operations (G3) sergeant major with tours in the United States Central Command and United States Southern Command areas of responsibility.
+During his 19 years under United States Army Special Operations Command (USASOC), he served as a Delta Force operator and as USASOC's operations (G3) sergeant major with tours in the United States Central Command and United States Southern Command areas of responsibility.

 On 13 August 2021, Weimer assumed responsibility as Command Sergeant Major, United States Army Special Operations Command, in the change of command ceremony for Lieutenant General Jonathan P. Braga.